Our wives under the sea

 NoveList provides detailed suggestions for titles you might like if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These books have the appeal factors angst-filled, stylistically complex, and first person narratives, and they have the genre "literary fiction"; the subjects "psychic trauma" and "guilt"; and characters that are "sympathetic characters" and "complex characters."
+These books have the appeal factors angst-filled, stylistically complex, and first person narratives, and they have the genre "horror"; the subject "psychic trauma"; and characters that are "sympathetic characters" and "complex characters."

 Though Our Wives Under the Sea is more moody and haunting than the moving Shark Heart, both novels explore what happens in a marriage after one spouse goes through a unique life-altering experience. -- Halle Carlson